Patpat200/Leetify-electron/README.md

 ### Use on Windows

-1. Move the executable folder `dist/Leetify-win32-x64` anywhere you like it
+1. You can found .exe in `dist/Leetify-win32-x64`

 2. Run `Leetify.exe` and enjoy!